sambrosio/Mini-Training_Open-Project/scenario1.md

 - For what kind of tasks and needs can you use issues?
 - What would be a good way to communicate issues?

+To be aware:
+* Communication: Tone, Face, have a purpose, respectful, choose the right forum
+* Bugs: relevant information, reproduce, screenshot, OS details
+* Feature request
+* Expectations: can, but not must.